How to Sell your California Small Business Confidentially

 The ways of calculating the value of a business up for sale include:

-- Market Capitalization
+• Market Capitalization

-- Times Revenue Method
+• Times Revenue Method

-- Earnings Multiplier
+• Earnings Multiplier

-- Discount Cash Flow Method
+• Discount Cash Flow Method

-- Book Value
+• Book Value

-- Market method
+• Market method

 Documents You Need to Exit Your Small Business

-A critical document you’ll need is the purchase agreement, also called the Definitive Purchase Agreement.
-The Definitive Purchase Agreement outlines the basic terms of the sale between the buyer and seller and representations and warrants, Disclosures, Closing date, finance, Consulting and Training, Covenant Not To Compete, and many other items, obviously including the purchase price.
+The Definitive Purchase Agreement outlines the basic terms of the sale between the Buyer and Seller, including representations and warranties, Disclosures, Closing date, financing, Consulting and Training, Covenant Not To Compete, and many other items, obviously including the purchase price.

-As you do your due diligence and assemble the documentation to sell your California company privately, make sure you have any potential buyer of your business complete a Non-Disclosure Agreement for the business sale NDA.
+As you do your due diligence and assemble the documentation to sell your California company privately, make sure you have any potential Buyer of your business complete a Non-Disclosure Agreement for the business sale NDA.

 How to Identify a Qualified Small Business Buyer When Selling Your Business Confidentially

-As you get started with selling your California small business confidentially, you’ll come to recognize there are four predominant types of buyers:
+As you get started with selling your California small business confidentially, you’ll come to recognize that there are four predominant types of buyers:

-- Buyers with no business plan or funding
+• Buyers with no business plan or funding

-- Experienced entrepreneurs
+• Experienced entrepreneurs

-- Investors
+• Investors

-- Private Equity Groups or PEGs
+• Private Equity Groups or PEGs

 Exiting Your Small Business Confidentially

-Often people find that once they’ve sold their company privately they remain involved for part of the transition to establish continuity for the business and employees.
-This is another question Andrew Rogerson of Rogerson Business Services in Sacramento, Northern California can help you make.
+Often, people find that once they’ve sold their company privately, they remain involved for part of the transition to establish continuity for the business and employees.
+This is another question Andrew Rogerson of Rogerson Business Services in Sacramento, Northern California, can help you make.

 As a summary, once you begin to investigate selling your California small business confidentially, make sure your research includes:

-- An exit plan that meets what is important to you
+• An exit plan that meets what is important to you

-- Business valuation
+• Business valuation

-- How to sell your small business
+• How to sell your small business

-- The type of buyer you are looking for
+• The type of Buyer you are looking for